diegocanton/remove_ubnt_mf/README.md

 UBIQUITI OFFICIAL TOOL >>> http://community.ubnt.com/t5/airMAX-General-Discussion/Malware-Removal-Tool-05-15-2016/m-p/1564953#U1564953

+I want to make my special thanks to Alexandre Jeronimo Correa - Onda Internet and PVi1 (Git user) by collaboration with improvements in code and some users who alerted me little mistakes.

 Beware, this will change the HTTP port is 81

 The exploit uses USER: mother and PASSWORD: fucker recommend trying to use this username and password before your own password, in our tests it is working.
 The mother user is removed during disinfection.